-How do you read these rules?31 30Natural deduction is not just about propositional logic!
+How do you read these rules?
+Natural deduction is not just about propositional logic!
 We explain here the general principles of natural deduction, not just the application to propositional logic.
 In order to emphasize that applying natural deduction is a completely mechanical process, we give an example that is void of any intuition.
 It is important that you understand this process.
 Applying rules mechanically is one thing.
 Understanding why this process is semantically justified is another.

-31The first rule reads: if at some root of a tree in the forest you have constructed so far, there is a \blacklozenge , then you are allowed to draw a line underneath that \blacklozenge and write \clubsuit underneath that line.
-The third rule reads: if the forest you have constructed so far contains two neighboring trees, where the left tree has root \clubsuit and the right tree has root \bigstar , then you are allowed to draw a line underneath those two roots and write \P underneath that line. - Language $\mathcal{L} = \{ \mathbf{V}, \mathbf{A}, \mathbf{A}, \mathbf{A}, \mathbf{A} \}$. - Deductive system given by rules of proof:
+The first rule reads: if at some root of a tree in the forest you have constructed so far, there is a ♦, then you are allowed to draw a line underneath that ♦ and write ♣ underneath that line.
+The third rule reads: if the forest you have constructed so far contains two neighboring trees, where the left tree has root ♣ and the right tree has root ♠, then you are allowed to draw a line underneath those two roots and write ♥ underneath that line.
+The last rule reads: if at some root of a tree in the forest Natural Deduction: an Abstract Example - Language $\mathcal{L} = \{ \mathbf{V}, \mathbf{A}, \mathbf{A}, \mathbf{A} \}$ . - Deductive system given by rules of proof:

-How about this one?32 30Natural deduction is not just about propositional logic!
+How about this one?
+Natural deduction is not just about propositional logic!
 We explain here the general principles of natural deduction, not just the application to propositional logic.
 In order to emphasize that applying natural deduction is a completely mechanical process, we give an example that is void of any intuition.
 It is important that you understand this process.
 Applying rules mechanically is one thing.
 Understanding why this process is semantically justified is another.

-31The first rule reads: if at some root of a tree in the forest you have constructed so far, there is a \blacklozenge , then you are allowed to draw a line underneath that \blacklozenge and write \clubsuit underneath that line.
-The third rule reads: if the forest you have constructed so far contains two neighboring trees, where the left tree has root \clubsuit and the right tree has root \bigstar , then you are allowed to draw a line underneath those two roots and write \P underneath that line. - Language $\mathcal{L} = \{ \mathbf{V}, \mathbf{A}, \mathbf{A}, \mathbf{A} \}$. - Deductive system given by rules of proof:
+The first rule reads: if at some root of a tree in the forest you have constructed so far, there is a ♦, then you are allowed to draw a line underneath that ♦ and write ♣ underneath that line.
+The third rule reads: if the forest you have constructed so far contains two neighboring trees, where the left tree has root ♣ and the right tree has root ♠, then you are allowed to draw a line underneath those two roots and write ♥ underneath that line.
+The last rule reads: if at some root of a tree in the forest Natural Deduction: an Abstract Example - Language $\mathcal{L} = \{ \mathbf{V}, \mathbf{A}, \mathbf{A}, \mathbf{A} \}$ . - Deductive system given by rules of proof: